MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/create-an-azure-service-principal-azure-cli.md

 ### Password-based authentication

 With password-based authentication, a random password is created for you.
-Along with a `--name`, you must specify a `--role` and a `--scope` as these values do not have a default.
+Along with a `--name`, you must specify a `--scope` as this value does not have a default.
+If you prefer, you can set the role assignment later by using [az role assignment create](/cli/azure/role/assignment#az-role-assignment-create).

 ```azurecli-interactive
 az ad sp create-for-rbac --name myServicePrincipalName \